-- 25. Further, The respondents have failed to deliver a valid and legal possession of Flat no. S-3, located on the second floor of the building in the complex 'Shree Vastu Residency', Mapusa, Bardez-Goa with all the amenities and facilities as mentioned in the Agreement for Sale dated 14.09.2015 within time and therefore, failure on the part of the respondents to deliver the above flat in time as per the Agreement would render the respondents to pay to the aggrieved allottee/applicant appropriate compensation, which would work out to be ₹2,00,000/- (Rupees Two Lakhs only) for violation of Section 18(1) (a) and (3) of the RERA Act. - 26.
-The respondents in committing a direct breach of obligations in terms of the agreement for construction and sale dated 14.09.2015 as well as the order passed by the Hon'ble Regulatory Authority dated 14.09.2023 exposes themselves for payment of appropriate compensation for causing he applicant financial losses, inconvenience, mental torture and agony and for costs towards the present proceedings under Section 71 of the RERA Act amounting to ₹1,00,000/- (Rupees One Lakh only).
-The above amounts awarded to the applicant shall carry interest as applicable by law.
+- 25. Further, The respondents have failed to deliver a valid and legal possession of Flat no. T-3, located on the third floor of the building in the complex 'Shree Vastu Residency', Mapusa, Bardez-Goa with all the amenities and facilities as mentioned in the Agreement for Sale dated 27.07.2016 within time and therefore, failure on the part of the respondents to deliver the above flat in time as per the Agreement would render the respondents to pay to the aggrieved allottee/applicant appropriate compensation, which would work out to be ₹ 2,00,000/- (Rupees Two lakhs only) for violation of Section 18(1) (a) and (3) of the RERA Act. - 26.
+The respondents in committing a direct breach of obligations in terms of the agreement for construction and sale dated 27.07.2016 as well as the order passed by the Hon'ble Regulatory Authority dated 14.09.2023 exposes themselves for payment of appropriate compensation for causing the applicant financial losses, inconvenience, mental torture and agony and for costs towards the present proceedings under Section 71 of the RERA Act amounting to ₹1,00,000/- (Rupees One Lakh only).
+The above amounts awarded to the applicant shall carry interest as applicable by law. - 27.
+There cannot be any dispute that as per Rule 18 of 'The Goa Real Estate (Regulation and Development) (Registration of Real Estate Projects, Registration of Real Estate Agents, Rates of Interest and Disclosures on Website) Rules, 2017'

-- 27. There cannot be any dispute that as per Rule 18 of 'The Goa Real Estate (Regulation and Development) (Registration of Real Estate Projects, Registration of Real Estate Agents, Rates of Interest and Disclosures on Website) Rules, 2017' the rate of interest payable by the promoter and the allottee shall be the State Bank of India highest Marginal Cost of Lending Rate plus two percent.
+the rate of interest payable by the promoter and the allottee shall be the State Bank of India highest Marginal Cost of Lending Rate plus two percent.
 At present, such lending rate of interest is 8.85% per annum.
-Hence, the respondents are liable to pay interest at the rate of 10.85% p.a. for every month of delay to the applicant by way of compensation on the aforesaid total amount of ₹6,00,000/-(Rupees Six Lakhs only).
-Hence, the above point (a) is answered partly in the affirmative. - 28.
-In the result, I pass the following:- hon of Section 18 (1) (a) and (3) read with Section 71 of the RERA Act, within thirty days of this order.
+Hence, the respondents are liable to pay interest at the rate of 10.85% p.a. for every month of delay to the applicant by way of compensation on the aforesaid total amount of ₹6,00,000/- (Rupees Six Lakhs only).
+Hence, the above point (a) is answered partly in the affirmative.

+28. In the result, I pass the following:-